zmarkoni/react-official/README.md

 ## Installation

 * Fork this repo.
-* Navigate to your fork of the react-startpack.
+* Navigate to your fork of the react-startpack https://github.com/joykare/react-startpack.
 * Under your repository name, click Clone or download.
 * In the Clone with HTTPs section, copy the clone URL for the repository.
 * Open Terminal.